f4pga/prjxray/docs/architecture/glossary.rst

     A CLB is a combination of basic logic elements (:term:`BELs <BEL>`).

   Database
-    A term used in *Project X-Ray* to denote text files containing meaningful labels for bit positions within :term:`segments <segment>`.
+    Text files containing meaningful labels for bit positions within :term:`segments <segment>`.

   Frame
     The fundamental unit of :term:`bitstream` configuration data consisting of 101 :term:`words <word>`.
     Each frame has a 32-bit frame address and 101 payload words, 32 bits each.
-    The 50th payload words is an EEC.
+    The 50th payload word is an EEC.
     The 7 LSB bits of the frame address are the frame index within the configuration :term:`column` (called *minor frame address* in the Xilinx documentation).
 The rest of the frame address identifies the configuration